nrser/splat-logger/docs/content/features/named-handlers.md

 ```

-Next we create a `io.StringIO` instance to write to and call `splatlog.setup`:
+Next we create a {@pylink io.StringIO} instance to write to and call {@pylink
+splatlog.setup}:

-1. Setting to root log level to `logging.INFO`.
+1. Setting to root log level to {@pylink logging.INFO}.
 2. Unsetting any `console` and `export` handlers we may have added above.
-3. Sending our `io.StringIO` to be cast to a "basic" handler.
+3. Sending our {@pylink io.StringIO} to be cast to a "basic" handler.

 ```python
 >>> stream = io.StringIO()